Charan-N/github-demo/README.md

 So I took up [this course on Udemy](https://www.udemy.com/course/git-complete/), which I do recommend for those starting, and finished this on 24th September 2024.

 ## Credentials
-Here is my certificate to prove I infact did complete the course:
+Here is my certificate to prove that I, infact, did complete the course:

 ![image](credentials.jpg "credentials")